allisala/compliance-radar322391/README.md

 To prevent Pandas errors and ensure proper statistical treatment, all these fields were converted to numeric (0/1), which ensures consistency across operations like aggregation, plotting, and modeling.

  **Removal of Irrelevant or Non-Useful Columns** Certain variables did not contribute meaningful information to the analysis or modeling process.
-We droped those values because their reasoning is qualitative and not data-driven, because they do not have predictive features, meaning that the model would simply memorize department names, and not learn generalizable patterns.
+We dropped those values because their reasoning is qualitative and not data-driven, because they do not have predictive features, meaning that the model would simply memorize department names, and not learn generalizable patterns.
 Such variables increase noise and create overfitting and also it helps avoid accidental data leakage.
-So we droped:
+So we dropped:
  1. `dept_name`
  2. `econdary_function`
  3. `creation_reason`